Costin Murgescu: Early life and fascist militancy

-Born in Râmnicu Sărat, the future economist was the son of a Romanian Land Forces officer, Ion C. Murgescu.
+Born in Râmnicu Sărat, the future economist was the son of a Romanian Land Forces officer, Ion C. Murgescu, who was later in command if Vapniarka concentration camp.
 Young Murgescu was originally interested in jurisprudence, and entered the law faculty of the University of Bucharest.
 His beginnings were as a literary critic, with an essay on the literary and artistic life of Balcic.
 It was picked up by the magazine Familia, and deemed "interesting, but insufficient" by chroniclers at Revista Fundațiilor Regale.
 Aged nineteen, Murgescu wrote a historical work, about the trial of the Transylvanian Memorandum signatories.
 Around that time, he was also a staff writer for the Oradea literary newspaper, Noua Gazetă de Vest, where he conducted a questionnaire survey on the state of cultural life in the provinces of Greater Romania.

 During the first years of World War II, Murgescu was a supporter of the fascist Iron Guard and, in his own definition, a theoretician of "totalitarian" politics.
 He began a collaboration with the newspaper Universul, where, as later recounted by his colleague Ștefan Baciu, he was one of the three staff writers who showed up for work wearing the Guard's green-colored shirts.
 He was also allegedly involved in brawls at the university.
 These pitted him against students such as Dan Amedeo Lăzărescu, who had defaced portraits of the Guard's founding father, Corneliu Zelea Codreanu.
 Starting in August 1940, a full month before the Guard proclaimed its National Legionary regime, Murgescu published a series of political musings in Universul, as well as in periodicals such as Buna Vestire.
 These were soon after collected as a brochure, Note pentru Statul Totalitar ("Notes on the Totalitarian State").